 A team of user experience (UX) and user interface (UI) designers is responsible for creating a product design.
 Our designers focus on the visual concept of a solution and the experience of the end-users.
 Their aim is to deliver the most intuitive, functional and aesthetic interface possible.
 They can also help in defining personas, creating a project mind map, and preparing UX/UI workshops.
 We help to implement readymade designs for some of our customers, but even in such cases, we’re happy to change designs if necessary.
 Our UX/UI team makes sure that the graphic project is deployed appropriately and that the design is coherent across all platforms.

 A team of experienced professionals who can develop high-quality software based on client’s requirements.
-With over nine years of experience and all-in approach, we’re ready to help our customers in developing, launching and supporting the best digital products.
+With over ten years of experience and all-in approach, we’re ready to help our customers in developing, launching and supporting the best digital products.

 Developers take an active part in the whole software development process, and they’re available for customers to contact too.
 We believe it’s vital for our cooperation if you meet everyone who is involved in a project, not only the PM.